ygorml/ygorml/README.md

 </div>

 ## 💼 What do I do?
-I am currently working as Brazilian Navy Officer, ranked as First Lieutenant (LTJG).
+I am currently working as Brazilian Navy Officer, ranked as Lieutenant (LT).
 Actually involved in Naval Operations Planning and Electronics Maintenance.

 I combine analytical skills, ability to work in team environments, and attention to details.
 Former in charge of Division of Planning and Electronics Maintenance from "Fragata Liberal", where I was responsible for a thirty-two men team.